Practical and powerful third-gen Vivaro spoiled by poor ergonomics

-The closeness of the bulkhead may enforce a more upright driving position than some people would prefer, too, and if you regularly need to travel three-up in the cab do check that you can all fit comfortably – there is noticeable less shoulder room than in the previous Vivaro, and knee room for the centre passenger is severely restricted by the gearlever pod in comparison as well.
+The closeness of the bulkhead may enforce a more upright driving position than some people would prefer, too, and if you regularly need to travel three-up in the cab do check that you can all fit comfortably – there is noticeable less shoulder room than in the previous Vivaro, and knee room for the centre passenger is severely restricted by the gearlever pod.

 The driving ergonomics are the real killer here, though.

 What’s wrong with the driving position?

 While there are plenty of vans guilty of not completely aligning the steering wheel, pedals and driver, the extent to which the Vivaro and its sister vans suffer with this is enough to put us right off them.

 The steering wheel in particular is so noticeably off-set to the left (in right-hand drive vehicles) that it’s hard to fathom in such a modern vehicle.
 That the pedals are then set to the right leaves you sitting in a twisted position, which although not immediately problematic is not something we would be happy about if we were faced with regularly covering long distances.

 In other words, if you do mostly short journeys in your van, this probably isn’t a problem.
 But high mileage drivers should think very carefully about choosing one of these.

 The lower door bins are large, there’s a proper glovebox, a couple of cubbies and a covered dash-top storage area.
 But no option of overhead storage bins, and the area below the radio that should be suitable for holding a phone (so you can plug it into the infotainment – see below) is too small for modern smartphones.